theangryangel/logstash-output-jdbc/README.md

 # logstash-output-jdbc

+**This is an old version of the plugin, for Logstash v1.5 only.
+It is no longer receiving backports of fixes and contains several flaws which have been addressed in the Logstash v2 compatible versions, and above.
+Please upgrade/see the other branches in the source repository.**

 This plugin is provided as an external plugin and is not part of the Logstash project.

 This plugin allows you to output to SQL databases, using JDBC adapters.